dslab-epfl/tinynf/ReadMe.md

 (The Dockerfile does not include `clang-format`, which is used for `make format` in `c`, you'll have to install that manually if you want to auto-format the C code)

 Known good versions: GCC 12.1.0; Clang 14.0.0; Rustc and Cargo 1.67.1; .NET 7.0.200; GNAT 12.1.0; on Ubuntu 22.04.
+These correspond to the following pre-built Docker file: https://doi.org/10.5281/zenodo.7649567

 ## Experiments